Experience the Canadian Prairies on a birding tour like no other....

 Day 2: Regina to Grasslands National Park

-We will leave Regina early this morning, we will make several stops at wetlands along our route.
+We will leave Regina early this morning, we will make several stops at wetlands such at Chaplin Lake and Reed Lake along our route.
 We can expect to see a variety of nesting shorebird species such as Wilson's Phalarope, American Avocet and Piping Plover today.
-Our destination is the small town of Val Marie, our base for the next two nights.
+Our destination for the night will be Swift Current, SK.

 Day 3: Grasslands National Park